 Here, the young members are taught various lessons such as discipline, cleanliness and hard work.
 The boys and girls are also taught the idea to serve the public, take the pride in the appearance and respect their seniors and themselves.

 Importance of Ghotul

-Ghotul has an important social sanction in the society and is one of the major social institutions.
-In the tribal society, none of the important social function can happen without the active participation of the members of Ghotul.
+Ghotul has an important social sanction in society and is one of the major social institutions.
+In the tribal society, none of the important social functions can happen without the active participation of the members of Ghotul.
 The boy members act as acolytes during the festivals whereas the girl members as bridesmaids at the time of weddings.
-The participation of Ghotul members continue till the death ceremonies in their society.
+The participation of Ghotul members continues till the death ceremonies in their society.